The best advice for a Mom-to-Be can only really come from one type of a person…Yep, you guessed it. Another Mom.

 Then when I was pregnant with my second, I asked my mom friends with 2+ kids for advice.
 Because 2 or more is a whole different ballgame.
 And I’d never played in that game before.
 I was sitting on the bench and being able to watch them & listen to them gave me all the training I needed (well, maybe not allll).

 No, other Moms don’t know it all.
 But they do know a lot.
 I’m a Mom now.
 I know some stuff.
-I’ve trialed-and-errored things (um, potty-training anyone?) and love sharing what worked & didn’t work for us.
+I’ve trialed-and-errored things & love sharing what worked & didn’t work for us.
 Other Moms feel the same way.

 My sister is pregnant with her first child.
 I’m so excited for her that I can hardly think straight.
-I’m excicted because I know.
+I’m excited because I know.

 I know what’s in store for her.
 I know how incredible becoming a Mother is.
 And I know how sweet the love of your child is.